aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 * Go to the IAM Console

-Create a policy that allows the `nextflow` job to call AWS Batch, read-only access to all available / public S3 buckets, and write access **only** to the S3 buckets you will use for logs and workDir.
+Create a policy that allows the `nextflow` job to call AWS Batch.

 * Click on "Policies"
 * Click "Create Policy"
 * Select "Batch" as the service
 * Under Actions > Access level:
     * Check all "List"
     * Check all "Read"
     * Under "Write" select:
         * CancelJob
         * TerminateJob
         * SubmitJob
         * DeregisterJobDefinition
         * RegisterJobDefinition
 * Under Resources select "All Resources"

+!!! note
+    You can restrict nextflow workflows to specific AWS Batch Job Queues by specifying the corresponding Job Queue ARNs

 * Click "Review Policy"
 * Name the policy "nextflow-batch-access-policy"
+* Click "Create Policy"

+Create a policy that allows the `nextflow` job read-only access to all available / public S3 buckets, and write access **only** to the S3 buckets you will use for logs and workDir.

+* Click on "Policies"
+* Click on "Create Policy"
+* Repeat the following for as many buckets as you will use (e.g. if you have one bucket for nextflow logs and another for nextflow workDir, you will need to do this twice)
+    * Select "S3" as the service
+    * Select "All Actions"
+    * Under Resources select "Specific"
+    * Under Resources > bucket, click "Add ARN"
+        * Type in the name of the bucket
+        * Click "Add"
+    * Under Resources > object, click "Add ARN"
+        * For "Bucket Name", type in the name of the bucket
+        * For "Object Name", select "Any"
+    * Click "Add additional permissions" if you have additional buckets you are using
+* Click "Review Policy"
+* Name the policy "bucket-access-policy"
 * Click "Create Policy"

 Create a service role: